Jongno District

 Jongno District is one of the 25 districts of Seoul, South Korea.
-It is the historic center of Seoul that contains Gyeongbokgung, the main royal palace of the Joseon dynasty, and the Blue House, the former presidential residence.
+It is the historic center of Seoul that contains Gyeongbokgung, the main royal palace of the Joseon dynasty, and Cheong Wa Dae (the Blue House), the presidential residence.
 Jongno District has a high concentration of historical sites, many dating back to the Goryeo period.
 Places like Sungkyunkwan, Gyeongbokgung, Changdeokgung, and Dongdaemun are all located within the area of the district.

 Etymology

-In Korean, the name 'Jongno' means Bell Street.
-The Jongno District is named after the Jongno Road, which is a major trunk road running through the center of the district.
-The bell in question refers to Bosingak belfry, which sits at Jonggak intersection, on Jongno Road.
+Jongno means “Bell Street”, a major east-west road running through the center of the district named in reference to Bosingak belfry.